-12 Surprising Things Meghan Markle Won’t Be Allowed to Do When She Becomes a Royal
+13 Royal Rules Meghan Markle Will Have to Follow

 Photo:

 Though she's allowed to rest whenever she wants in her home, when she stays at the Queen's house, Markle must stay up until the Queen goes to sleep, according to the Daily Beast.
-Luckily, the Queen almost never sleeps after 11:30 p.m. (to not throw off her schedule the next day) so Markle won't have to stay up too late.
+Luckily, the Queen almost never goes to sleep after 11:30 p.m. (to not throw off her schedule the next day), so Markle won't have to stay up too late.

 Photo:

-Along with sitting next to Prince Harry 99 percent of the time she's at a Royal Family gather, Markle will also need to be wary of who is entering the room and when.
+Along with sitting next to Prince Harry 99 percent of the time she's at a Royal Family gathering, Markle will also need to be wary of who is entering the room and when.
 According to Reader's Digest, there is a strict hierarchy for who can enter a room first.
 The order goes: Queen Elizabeth, Prince Philip, Prince Charles, Camila, Prince William, Kate Middleton, and then likely, Prince Harry and Markle.